Elizabeth Gregory Home

 After speaking extensively with the Executive Director, interviewing many of the women at the drop-in center, and researching who the key audience was in the area, I went to work updating their newsletter and annual report.

-For the newsletter content, I featured the stories of women EGH successfully transitioned into housing, and focused on their personal stories.
-I included more articles highlighting Elizabeth Gregory Home’s differentiators, such as their acceptance of trans women and their dedicated employees—one of whom was homeless once herself.
+For the newsletter content, I wrote the stories of women EGH successfully transitioned into housing, and focused on their personal stories.
+I developed more articles highlighting Elizabeth Gregory Home’s differentiators, such as their acceptance of trans women and their dedicated employees—one of whom was homeless once herself.
+I interviewed Danielle Askini, then of the Ingersoll Gender Center, to better understand the challenges trans women face and why places like EGH matter so much.

 I created and laid out all new graphics for the collateral.
 I also made the font bigger and inserted more white space so key demographics could better experience the content.
 On the back I included their channels and how donors could contribute to EGH.